-The school is an academic and professional environment.
+School is an academic and professional environment.
 Your personal appearance reflects upon yourself, your home, and your school.
 When selecting school attire, it is the responsibility of the student to use good judgment allowing for both comfort and clean appearance.
 The dress code represents the values of Pittsburg School; respect for ourselves and others, the importance of community, and seriousness of academics.

 Footwear: No footwear is to be worn that is destructive to school property.
 Footwear is required and expected to be worn in the building at all times.
-Footwear must be appropriate to the weather and climate.
 Sandals and flip-flops may be worn at your own risk.
-No slippers.
+No slippers are allowed to be worn.

-Messages on Clothing: No clothing is to be worn that displays words or pictures that may be construed as vulgar, inappropriate, or offensive in any way.
+Messages on Clothing: No clothing is to be worn that displays words or pictures that may be construed as vulgar, inappropriate or offensive in any way.